tommypan/qmang2d/README.md

 qmang2d
 =======

-welcome to my home！When I was in University, I produced a fanatical interest in game development, I established a QDK(Qmang development kit)to game development.
-QDK can help us develop webgame and mobile game more easily. qmang2d is a ActionScript3 game engine。I hope more and more people fall in love with game development.
-There is a shortage of places in my project, you can contact my email,
+what is qmang2d?
+it is a cross platform game engine。can help us develop large webgame and mobile game easily how to use it？ at first，you should set up Flashbuilder or Flashdevelop IDE etc... at second，import this ActionScript3 project. it is so easy